JorjaFox/library/content/posts/recaps/csi/dead-doll.md

 * Sara doesn't like car trunks, because in her line of work, you only find corpses in them.
 * Sara knew that Natalie was a cleaning person at the lab, and recognized her.
 * Sara calls Grissom by his first name for the first time.
-* Even bruised, battered and drugged, Sara kept her wits and determined while Natalie kidnapped her.
+* Even bruised, battered and drugged, Sara kept her wits and was determined to leave evidence while Natalie kidnapped her.
 * When cornered, Sara fights back.
 * Sara eats at the veggie place in the mall 2 or 3 times a week.
 * When Sara tells Natalie about her foster experience, she says that she was all alone -- no mention of an older brother.